Scandal (1950 film): Plot

-Ichiro Aoye, an artist, meets a famous young classical singer, Miyako Saijo while he is working on a painting in the mountains.
-She is on foot, having missed her bus, but they discover they are staying at the same hotel so Aoye gives her a ride back to town on his motorcycle.
-On the way, they are spotted by paparazzi from the tabloid magazine Amour.
-Saijo refuses to grant the photographers an interview, so they take a picture of Aoye and Saijo on the balcony of her room and print it along with a fabricated story declaring a romantic connection between the two of them.
-Outraged by this manufactured scandal, Aoye confronts the editor of the magazine, when they try to justify printing the story, Aoye punches him.
-The story's publicity sees Aoye plan to sue the magazine.
+The artist Ichiro Aoye meets a famous young classical singer, Miyako Saijo, while he is working on a painting in the mountains.
+She is on foot, having missed her bus, but they discover they are staying at the same hotel.
+Aoye gives her a ride back to town on his motorcycle.
+On the way they are spotted by paparazzi from the tabloid magazine Amour.
+Saijo refuses to grant the photographers an interview, so they take a picture of Aoye and Saijo on the balcony of her room.
+The photo is published along with a fabricated story declaring a romantic connection between the two of them.
+Outraged by this manufactured scandal, Aoye confronts the editor of the magazine.
+When the editor tries to justify printing the story, Aoye punches him.
+Due to the story's publication, Aoye plans to sue the magazine.

-During the subsequent media circus, he is approached by a down-and-out lawyer, Hiruta, who claims to share Aoye's anger with the press.
-Aoye visits Hiruta's house and finds there his daughter Masako, who is bedridden with tuberculosis.
+During the subsequent media circus, Aoye is approached by a down-and-out lawyer, Hiruta, who claims to share Aoye's anger with the press.
+Aoye visits Hiruta's house and finds his daughter Masako, who is bedridden with tuberculosis.
 He decides to hire Hiruta as his attorney, but Hiruta is desperate for money to care for his daughter, so he accepts a bribe from the editor of Amour in exchange for agreeing to throw the trial.
 Hiruta uses the money to buy Masako expensive presents, but she realises something is wrong.
 Hiruta obliquely confesses to his daughter that he has taken money that he should not have.
-He continues to meet with the editor of the magazine regularly and spend money drinking and gambling.
+He continues to meet with the editor of the magazine regularly and spends money drinking and gambling.

 Aoye and Saijo spend more time with Masako and observe Christmas with her.
 Hiruta, struck by the kindness of Aoye and Saijo towards Masako becomes ridden with guilt.
 He and Aoye go to a bar to celebrate Christmas together, where the patrons sing "Hotaru no Hikari".
 The trial proceeds badly for the plaintiffs as Hiruta refuses to cross-examine any witnesses.
 Masako becomes convinced that Hiruta is lying to Aoye and Saijo about the case even as they continue to visit her.
 Masako dies near the end of the trial, convinced that Aoye and Saijo will win since they have the truth on their side.
 On the final day in court Hiruta, prodded by his conscience, confesses to taking the bribe and Amour loses the case.
 Aoye and Saijo speak of Hiruta in a commending manner as the lawyer walks down a busy street.
 The posters advertising the original story by now are torn and illegible.

 Cast

-Toshiro Mifune in 1954, Yoshiko Yamaguchi in 1950, and Takashi Shimura in 1956.
+Actors Toshiro Mifune in 1954, Yoshiko Yamaguchi in 1950, and Takashi Shimura in 1956.